 Nelson grew up in Floyd, VA; a small town nestled in SW VA, home of the famous Friday Night Jamboree and where Nelson learned his love for music.
 After college at Radford University Nelson moved to Charlotte and began his finance career, now 18 years later, he’s back in North Carolina, living in Cary and working as a Director of Finance for Advance Auto Parts.
 Having lived in places like Charlotte, Baltimore, Northern California, and Miami Nelson has seen all types of culture and local music scenes; looking to put down roots and make a home Nelson has joined the board of directors for Guitarist for Good.
 Fondly called N G-Money by GfG staff, his favorite songs include: Money, Take the Money and Run, and Can’t Buy Me Love.

-He went on to attend NC State University and currently works in Software Development, in Raleigh, at the same company at which Sandy works.
+He went on to attend NC State University and currently lives in the Raleigh area.
 He loves the beach and Bo-Berry biscuits; French Fries are his favorite food.

 Harry, knows that many times at the heart of good things is music.
 It excites and calms, inspires, brings joy, and soothes sadness.
 Harry opened Harry’s Guitar Shop in Raleigh in 1985.
 At the time, Dorothea Dix Hospital served mentally challenged patients, many of whom were homeless.
 Periodically they would be released from the hospital and find their way to the guitar shop.